Newsletter Subscribe

 Get your fitness and bushwalking prep in before you tackle this one.
 Frenchmans Cap in the Franklin-Gordon Wild Rivers National Park is a 4-5 day walk on the challenging side, with some steep sections (including ladders), rocky patches along with formed gravel and boardwalk.
 But… the reward is great with some of the very best scenery.
 Across the 54km track you’ll experience the awe-inspiring white quartzite peak of Frenchmans Cap, as you journey to the peak and back through delicate alpine flora of button grass moorlands, mossy ancient rainforests and alongside stretches of mountain lakes.
 There are two huts along the trail and many tent platforms but you’ll need to carry all you need for the duration.

-Maria Island Walk (Image Credit: Tourism Australia)
+Maria Island Walk (Image Credit: Great Walks of Australia)

-Maria Island Walk (Image Credit: Tourism Australia)
+Maria Island Walk (Image Credit: Great Walks of Australia)

 Maria Island Walk